itdxer/neupy/site/docs/layers/basics.rst

 Inline operator
 ---------------

-Also NeuPy provides a special **inline** operator that helps to define sequential relations between layers.
+Also, NeuPy provides a special **inline** operator that helps to define sequential relations between layers.

 .. code-block:: python